liam2258/Traveling-Salesman-Evolutionary-Algorithms/README.md

 Using the parameters listed in the tableau it runs 12 total times using 12 different populations to find the cheapest travel route.
 3 runs for each of the 4 mutations tested, insert, scramble, swap, and inversion.

-Each generation and it's fitness is displayed along with the fittest of that generation and the fittest route of the whole run.
+Each generation and it's fitness is displayed along with the fittest route of that generation and the fittest route of the whole run.